OttoTonsorialist/pkmn_yellow_xp_router/README.md

 In the folder where the executable lives, there should be a directory, "saved_routes".
 Inside, you can manually delete any old routes that are no longer relevant anymore.

+### Exporting routes

+This tool supports some integration with RouteOne, which provides very in-depth battle calculations.
+Once you have a route defined that you'd like to get battle calculations for, click the "Export to RouteOne" button in the top.
+This will immediately generate the config file and route file needed to run RouteOne.
+The paths of these files will be shown in a pop-up.
+If RouteOne is fully configured on your machine, you click on the "Set R1 jar path" button, and navigate to the "RouteOne.jar" file on your machine.
+After setting the path (the tool will remember your path between restarts), you can click the "Run RouteOne" button, and it will automatically run RouteOne on the file generated from your route.
+The final output path will be displayed.in the pop-up as well.
+Note that you should _always_ double-check the top of the RouteOne output, and make sure it completed without errors.

 ### Adding a trainer battle to your route

 Now that you have the basis for the playthrough that you want to route, it's time to add in optional battles.